Programmes and Courses

-Our teaching programmes support education practitioners to develop excellent practice grounded in theory and research, informed by experiential knowledge, and motivated by personal values, commitment to improving the lives of autistic people and ethical conduct.
+Our autism teaching courses support education practitioners to develop excellent practice grounded in theory and research, informed by experiential knowledge, and motivated by personal values, commitment to improving the lives of autistic people and ethical conduct.

 All of our courses are part-time and delivered online, so that you can study from home alongside your other commitments.
 We have a proud history of using technology to deliver interactive learning in the most accessible ways to our students, across the UK and worldwide.

 ACER has three specific taught courses associated with it, taught by experts in the field of autism.

-The School of Education also offer a number of other programmes across a range of SEN and Inclusion that may be relevant to your needs.
+The School of Education also offer a number of other courses across a range of SEN and Inclusion that may be relevant to your needs.

-As well as our taught courses, you may study for a research degree which focusses on autism.
+As well as our taught courses, you may study for a PhD focusses on autism.

 ACER has a vibrant body of doctoral students.
 Many of our students engage in research and teaching in ACER.
 In the last three years, 14 students have completed their doctoral studies with staff in ACER.
 Past and current PhD students associated with ACER have gone on to work full-time in Higher Education after completing their PhDs.